quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_PATH_ID frames contain the following field:

 Maximum Path Identifier:
-: A count of the cumulative number of paths that can be opened over the lifetime of the connection.
+: The maximum path identifier that the sending endpoint is willing to accept.
   This value MUST NOT exceed 2^32-1, as Path IDs are defined with a maximum value 2^32-1 as the 32 bits of the Path ID are used to calculate the nonce (see {{multipath-aead}}).
   The Maximum Path Identifier value MUST NOT be lower than the value advertised in the initial_max_path_id transport parameter.
 Receipt of an invalid Maximum Path Identifier value MUST be treated as a